ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-07-Large-Scale Study of Curiosity-Driven Learning.md

 ### Tips

 In this section I will give some tips on the implementation.
-Feel free to skip this part if you are experienced in this field.
+Click [here](#resources) to skip this section.

 ###### Parallel Environment